AngelicaLi030/PG_CS15/README.md

 # 5. Running The App

 Run the command `npm run android` to launch the app in an Android Studio emulator.
 When running this command, you may need to install other packages.
-Please download the corresponding packages according to the terminal error prompt, for example:
+Please download the corresponding packages according to the terminal error prompt, such as:
 1.  `npm install react-native-fs`
 2. `npm install react-native-signature-canvas`